hmchen47/DataScience/AppliedDS-UMich/1-IntroDS/03-AdvPandas.md

 + `dropna` method
     + Syntax: `df.dropna(axis=0, how='any', thresh=None, subset=None, inplace=False)`
     + Return object with labels on given axis omitted where alternately any or all of the data are missing
+    + Parameters:
-    + `axis`: {0 or 'index', 1 or 'columns'}, or tuple/list thereof
-        Pass tuple or list to drop on multiple axes
+        + `axis`: {0 or 'index', 1 or 'columns'}, or tuple/list thereof; Pass tuple or list to drop on multiple axes
         + `how`: {'any', 'all'}
             + `any` : if any NA values are present, drop that label
             + `all` : if all values are NA, drop that label
-    + `thresh`: int, default None
-        int value : require that many non-NA values
+        + `thresh`: int: require that many non-NA values
-    + `subset`: array-like
-        Labels along other axis to consider, e.g. if you are dropping rows these would be a list of columns to include
+        + `subset`: array-like; Labels along other axis to consider, e.g. if you are dropping rows these would be a list of columns to include
-    + `inplace`: boolean, default False
-        If True, do operation inplace and return None.
+        + `inplace`: boolean; `True`: do operation inplace and return None.
 + `groupby` method
     + Syntax: `df.groupby(by=None, axis=0, level=None, as_index=True, sort=True)`
     + Group series using mapper (dict or key function, apply given function to group, return result as series) or by a series of columns.
+    + Parameters:
-    + `by`: mapping, function, str, or iterable
-        + Used to determine the groups for the `groupby`.
+        + `by`: mapping, function, str, or iterable; Used to determine the groups for the `groupby`.
             + `function`: called on each value of the object's index.
             + `dict` or `Series`: the Series or dict VALUES will be used to determine the groups (the Series' values are first aligned; see `.align()` method).
             + `ndarray`: the values are used as-is determine the groups.
             + `str` or `list of strs`: group by the columns in `self`
         + `axis`: int, default 0
-    + `level`: int, level name, or sequence of such, default None
-        If the axis is a MultiIndex (hierarchical), group by a particular level or levels
+        + `level`: int, level name, or sequence of such; If the axis is a MultiIndex (hierarchical), group by a particular level or levels
-    + `as_index`: boolean, default True
-        For aggregated output, return object with group labels as the index.
+        + `as_index`: boolean; For aggregated output, return object with group labels as the index.
 Only relevant for DataFrame input. as_index=False is effectively "SQL-style" grouped output
-    + `sort`: boolean, default True
-        Sort group keys.
+        + `sort`: boolean; Sort group keys.
 Get better performance by turning this off.
 Note this does not influence the order of observations within each group.  groupby preserves the order of rows within each group.

 + `agg` method
     + Syntax: `df.agg(func, axis=0)`
     + Aggregate using callable, string, dict, or list of string/callables
+    + Parameters:
-    + `func`: callable, string, dictionary, or list of string/callables
-        Function to use for aggregating the data.
+        + `func`: callable, string, dictionary, or list of string/callables; Function to use for aggregating the data.
 If a function, must either work when passed a DataFrame or when passed to DataFrame.apply.
 For a DataFrame, can pass a dict, if the keys are DataFrame column names.
         Accepted Combinations are:
             + string function name
             + function
             + list of functions
             + dict of column names -> functions (or list of functions)
 + Demo
     ```python
     df = pd.read_csv('census.csv')